ShenaniganDApp/docs/docs/dathletes.md

 Donations, live challenges and card exchanges make up the total reward the athlete can earn by simply challenging themselves in the sport they love the most!

 “Choose a job you love and you will never have to work a day in your life” - Confucius

-## *To achieve this; SHE has arrived *💖
-Arisen from the ether, motivated by the oppressed and forgotten, SHE was born out of the love that athletes feel for their sport.
-SHE has been formed to bring a new world to athletes.
-SHE heard their cries for better opportunities, SHE responds to blood, sweat and tears.
-Her reason for being here is to reward those who think they have been forgotten.
-SHE sees everything and remembers each athlete's attempt to improve.

-SHE controls with its great power the inner workings of the Shenanigan world.
-SHE is there to empower athletes and reward them for their success.
-It is SHE that provides us with a window into the realm of athletes, harnessing the threads of reality to transfer data through the world of Shenanigan.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTEzNzI2MzA2ODFdfQ==